9th Wonder: Other projects

-Hip hop professor and academia
+Academia

-2007 saw a sideline move into music academia for 9th Wonder when he, along with Christopher "Play" Martin from hip hop group Kid-n-Play, was appointed Artist-In-Residence by the Chancellor of North Carolina Central University, and began instructing a hip hop history class in NCCU's Music Dept.
+2007 saw a sideline move into music academia for 9th Wonder when he, along with Christopher "Play" Martin from hip-hop group Kid-n-Play, was appointed Artist-In-Residence by the Chancellor of North Carolina Central University, and began instructing a Hip Hop history class in NCCU's Music Dept.

-His role as a music professor has proven an ongoing one as in January 2010 it was announced that 9th Wonder would co-teach a class titled "Sampling Soul" with Dr. Mark Anthony Neal at Duke University.
+In January 2010, 9th Wonder began teaching a course titled "Sampling Soul" with Dr. Mark Anthony Neal at Duke University.
 In an interview with HitQuarters, he explained the reason for the move into academia: "Educating the youth on where hip-hop comes from and the history of it, using the records we use, gives hip-hop a longer life.
 I decided to become an advocate of that."
-9th Wonder also recently took on a course titled "Intro to Hip Hop Production".
+At Duke, 9th Wonder also taught courses including Intro to Hip Hop Production, Black Popular Culture, and History of Hip-Hop (with Neal).

+In 2012, Douthit was named a Hip-Hop Archive Fellow at Harvard University's Hutchins Center for African and African American Research, under the direction of the late Dr. Marcyliena Morgan and Dr. Henry Louis Gates Jr. During his 2012–2013 fellowship, he taught a course titled "The Standards of Hip-Hop" and conducted research for a project called "These Are the Breaks," curating a collection of 200 seminal hip-hop albums for the Eda Kuhn Loeb Music Library.
+His tenure was chronicled in the 2014 documentary The Hip-Hop Fellow, directed by Kenneth Price.

+In 2016, Douthit served as Artist-in-Residence at the University of Pennsylvania, where he taught Hip Hop History.

-In May 2021, Douthit joined the Faculty at Roc Nation School of Music, Sports & Entertainment at Long Island University as a visiting professor.
-His courses include the history of hip hop and The Making of an Album.
+In May 2021, Douthit joined the faculty of the Roc Nation School of Music, Sports and Entertainment at Long Island University as a visiting professor and artist-in-residence.
+His courses include the History of Hip Hop and The Making of an Album.

+Douthit also held a teaching position at Elizabeth City State University from 2022 to 2024.

+On May 9, 2026, Douthit received his Bachelor of Arts degree in Interdisciplinary Studies from North Carolina Central University, more than two decades after initially leaving school to pursue music.
+He and his daughter Jada graduated the same month, she from Winston-Salem State University as a member of Delta Sigma Theta.

+Douthit currently teaches at Wake Forest University and Duke University.

+9th Wonder lectures at Duke University, 2025.